ZenProjects/ChromiumWebPageScreensaver/README.md

 - click on `Azure Pipelines badges`
 - click on `Summary`
-- click on `Build artifacts published` download link to donwload de build zip archive.
+- click on  `ChromiumWebScreensaver` link in `Build artifacts published` to donwload de zip build archive.
 - Unzip it
 - Find `Web-Page-Screensaver.scr` in the unziped directory, right click it
 - Select `Install` to install, or `Test` to test it out without installing it